sotkrist/DSS/README.md

 # door security system
-Security system on the doors.
-It can detect if someone entered the room with or without access, works with RFID accessation.
+A security system designed for doors.
+It can detect if someone entered the room with or without access, and works with RFID accessation.